If you are reading this then you have probably come to the realisation that the taking of the image is just ONE part of the photography process.

 Remember, rather than one being a substitute for the other, they both complement one another perfectly, and work together to give you everything you need for staying on top your image collection, and editing them beautifully - whatever you decide to do to an image.

-If you are not ready to dive into that quite yet, remember you can download a free checklist that walks you through what you should be doing when In Lightroom, right here:
+If you are not ready to dive into that quite yet, remember you can download a free Lightroom Starter Kit right here:

 I hope you found this useful, but if you have any questions, don't hesitate to jump in and ask!